Towards Ontology-driven development with derived data, process, object, and message models.

 The EDM Council is the Global Association created to elevate the practice of Data Management as a business and operational priority.
 The Council is the leading advocate for the development and implementation of Data Standards, Best Practices and comprehensive Training and Certification programs.

-Chasm between semantic and conventional data management.
+The chasm between semantic and conventional data management.

 FIBO is specified in Ontology Web Language (OWL).
 The language thoroughly covers the semantics of the Entity-Relationship model and can express business rules and constraints far beyond the data model.

 Some EDMC member FIs are early adopters of Semantic Technologies.
 They created in-house Centers of Excellence (CoE) and invested in training and new technologies.
-Wells Fargo, State Street Templeton, Bank of America and others contribute to FIBO content groups and present at conferences.
+Wells Fargo, State Street Templeton, Bank of America, and others contribute to FIBO content groups and present at conferences.

 Positioning the FIBO ontology and data model